-Onora O’Neill has made the leading attempt to uncover the unity of Kantian reason and to relate it to contemporary philosophical concerns is due to Onora O’Neill (1989 and subsequent essays).
+Onora O’Neill has made the leading attempt to uncover the unity of Kantian reason and to relate it to contemporary philosophical concerns (1989 and subsequent essays).
 This section will focus on her central claim concerning the unifying role of the Categorical Imperative, and the main bases for this claim in Kant’s texts.
-Although O’Neill’s interpretation of Kantian reason enjoys considerable respect among Kant scholars, it should be added that it has not yet attracted a significant critical literature.
-(Among early reviews, see Engstrom 1992 and Wood 1992 offer early reviews; Westphal 2011 and Cohen 2014, 2018 take up her account, as does Bagnoli 2022: Ch.
+O’Neill’s interpretation of Kantian reason enjoys considerable respect among Kant scholars, although there are relatively few critical responses to her work.
+Engstrom 1992 and Wood 1992 offer early reviews; Westphal 2011 and Cohen 2014, 2018 take up her account, as does Bagnoli 2022: Ch.
 4; see further constructivism in metaethics, §2 (especially §2.3).

 3.1 Reason’s “common principle”

-This question is raised in the works on practical reason, but then postponed and never clearly answered.
+Kant also raises this principle in his works on practical reason, without giving a clear account.
 In the Preface to the Groundwork, Kant explains why the book is not entitled a Critique of Pure Practical Reason:

-[A critique of pure practical reason] is not of such utmost necessity as [a critique of pure theoretical reason], because in moral matters human reason can easily be brought to a high degree of correctness and accomplishment, even in the most common understanding, whereas in its theoretical but pure use it is wholly dialectical [i.e., a source of illusion]… I require that the critique of pure practical reason, if it is to be carried through completely, be able at the same time to present the unity of practical with speculative reason in a common principle, since there can, in the end, be only one and the same reason, which must be distinguished merely in its application.
+[A critique of pure practical reason] is not of such utmost necessity as [a critique of pure theoretical reason], since human reason, even in the commonest understanding, can easily be brought to a high measure of correctness and accuracy in moral matters, whereas in its theoretical but pure use it is totally and entirely dialectical [i.e., a source of illusion]… I require that the critique of a pure practical reason, if it is to be complete, also be able to present its unity with speculative reason in a common principle; because in the end there can be only one and the same reason, which must differ merely in its application.
 (4:391)

 In the second Critique, Kant compares the book’s structure with the first Critique and comments: “such comparisons [are] gratifying; for they rightly occasion the expectation of being able some day to attain insight into the unity of the whole rational faculty (theoretical as well as practical) and to derive everything from one principle—the undeniable need of human reason, which finds complete satisfaction only in a complete systematic unity of its cognitions” (5:91).
-Kant’s tone is confident, but the fact is that “insight into the unity of the whole rational faculty” has once more been postponed.
+Kant’s tone is confident.
+But once again, he has postponed an account of “the unity of the whole rational faculty.”
 (Prauss 1981 argues that Kant failed to achieve this insight, in part because he did not appreciate how cognitive success is a fundamentally practical goal.
 Förster 1992 discusses Kant’s reflections on this topic in his final manuscript, the Opus Postumum.)

 However, as Onora O’Neill points out in a celebrated essay (1989: Ch.
-1), the claims Kant has now made about practical reason actually commit him to a third claim concerning reason’s “common principle.”
+1), Kant’s claims about practical reason imply a further claim about reason’s “common principle.”
 Kant has argued that the Categorical Imperative is the supreme principle of practical reason.
 He has also argued that practical reason has primacy over theoretical reason.
-It follows, therefore, that the Categorical Imperative is the supreme principle of reason.—To be sure, Kant never states this conclusion explicitly.
-But there are reasons for thinking that this ought to have been his view, and in some places he comes very close to such a claim.
-(Rescher 2000 (Ch.
-9) similarly emphasizes the “isomorphism” of theoretical and practical reason.
-Rauscher 1998 notes that Kant’s own use of the “primacy” of practical reason is more limited than O’Neill’s, while endorsing O’Neill’s overall case.)
+It follows, therefore, that the Categorical Imperative is the supreme principle of reason.

-Direct textual evidence for O’Neill’s reading is slight.
-The clearest passage is a footnote (!) to Kant’s essay “What is it to Orient Oneself in Thinking?”
+The clearest passage is a footnote (!) in Kant’s essay, “What is it to Orient Oneself in Thinking?”
 (1786):

 To make use of one’s own reason means no more than to ask oneself, whenever one is supposed to assume something, whether one could find it feasible to make the ground or the rule on which one assumes it into a universal principle for the use of reason.
 (8:146n)

-The parallel with the first formulation of the Categorical Imperative—“act only in accordance with that maxim through which you can at the same time will that it become a universal law” (4:421)—hardly needs spelling out.
+This bears an obvious parallel with the first formulation of the Categorical Imperative—“act only according to that maxim through which you can at the same time will that it become a universal law” (4:421).
 Kant now says: think only in accordance with that maxim that could be a universal law.
-Differently put: thinking is an activity, and if the Categorical Imperative is indeed “categorical” then it applies to all our activities.

-Other strands of Kant’s thought also support this interpretation.
-The two that have attracted the most attention are Kant’s “maxims of common human understanding” and his well-known account of the “public use of reason.”
+Other strands of Kant’s thought support this interpretation.
+The most important are his “maxims of reason” and his account of the “public use of reason.”

-In his last published work, the Anthropology, Kant presents the maxims in a practical context, as guidelines for achieving some degree of wisdom:
+In his last published work, the Anthropology (1798), Kant presents the maxims in a practical context, as guidelines for achieving some degree of wisdom:

-Wisdom, as the idea of a practical use of reason that conforms perfectly with the law [or: is perfectly law-like—gesetzmäßig-vollkommen], is no doubt too much to demand of human beings.
+Wisdom, as the idea of a practical use of reason that conforms perfectly with the law, is no doubt too much to demand of human beings.
 But also, not even the slightest degree of wisdom can be poured into a man by others; rather he must bring it forth from himself.
 The precept for reaching it contains three leading maxims: (1) Think for oneself, (2) Think into the place of the other [person] (in communication with human beings), (3) Always think consistently with oneself.
 (7:200; cf. 228f)

 a faculty for judging that… takes account (a priori) of everyone else’s way of representing in thought, in order as it were to hold its judgment up to human reason as a whole and thereby avoid the illusion which, from subjective private conditions that could easily be held to be objective, would have a detrimental influence on the judgment.
 (5:293)

-To think for oneself Kant describes as the maxim of unprejudiced thought; its opposite is passivity or heteronomy in thought, leading to prejudice and superstition.
-To think in the place of everyone else is the maxim of enlarged or broad-minded thought.
-And always to think in accord with oneself is the maxim of consistent thought (5:294).
-Although the last maxim sounds more straightforward, Kant is careful to emphasize its difficulty: it “can only be achieved through the combination of the first two and after frequent observance of them has made them automatic” (5:295).
-Consistency does not just involve getting rid of obvious contradictions in our explicit beliefs.
-It also requires consistency with regard to all the implications of our beliefs—and these are often not apparent to us.
-To achieve this sort of law-likeness in thought depends both on the genuine attempt to judge for oneself and the determination to expose one’s judgments to the scrutiny of others.
-In other words, it involves regarding oneself, first, as the genuine author of one’s judgments, and second, as accountable to others.
-As we might also say, it represents a determination to take responsibility for one’s judgments.
+The last maxim may sound more straightforward, but Kant emphasizes its difficulty.
+Consistency “can only be achieved through the combination of the first two and after frequent observance of them has made them automatic” (5:295).
+Consistency does not just involve getting rid of obvious contradictions in explicit beliefs.
+It also requires consistency with regard to the implications of our beliefs—and these are often not apparent to us.
+To achieve this sort of law-likeness in thought requires genuine attempts (1) to judge for oneself and the determination (2) to expose one’s judgments to the scrutiny of others.
+In other words, a person must try to make themselves: (1) really the author of their judgments; (2) accountable to others; and (3) consistent in their claims.
+We must take responsibility for our judgments.

-The maxims support the thesis that theoretical and practical reasoning have a unified structure, and flesh out the implications of the Categorical Imperative.
+The maxims support the thesis that theoretical and practical reasoning have a unified structure.
+In particular, they flesh out the implications of the Categorical Imperative.
 The imperative demands respect for “the mere form of law”—consistency, law-likeness, and autonomy in thought and action.
 Equally, it demands respect for other people as fellow reasoners and “ends-in-themselves” (Russell 2020, Lenczewska 2021).
-As a matter of thought, to reason is to discipline one’s judgments so that others can follow them.
-As a matter of practical wisdom, it is to discipline one’s actions so that others can adopt the same principles.
+As a matter of thought, reasoning requires us to discipline our judgments so that others can follow them.
+As a matter of practical wisdom, reasoning requires us to discipline our actions so that others can adopt the same guiding principles.

 Enlightenment is the human being’s emergence from his self-incurred immaturity.
 Immaturity is the inability to use one’s own understanding [= reason] without the guidance of another.
 This immaturity is self-incurred if its cause is not lack of understanding, but lack of resolution and courage to use it without the guidance of another.
 Sapere aude!
 [Dare to be wise!]
 Have courage to make use of your own understanding [= reason]! is thus the motto of enlightenment.
 (8:35)

 Reason must subject itself to critique in all its undertakings, and cannot restrict the freedom of critique through any prohibition without damaging itself and drawing upon itself a disadvantageous suspicion.
-For there is nothing so important because of its utility, nothing so holy, that it may be exempted from this searching review and inspection, which knows no respect for persons [i.e. does not recognize any person as bearing more authority than any other—GW].
+For there is nothing so important because of its utility, nothing so holy, that it may be exempted from this searching review and inspection, which knows no respect for persons [i.e. no person bears more authority than any other—GW].
 On this freedom rests the very existence of reason, which has no dictatorial authority, but whose claim is never anything more than the agreement of free citizens, each of whom must be able to express his reservations, indeed even his veto, without holding back.
-(A738f/B766f, translation slightly modified)
+(A738f/B766f, translation modified)

 In the term used by several contemporary Kantians, this procedure constitutes reason.
 (See Herman 2007: Ch.
 10, Korsgaard 2008, Reath 2013, Bagnoli 2017; Møller 2020 focuses on Kant’s legal metaphors.)
-Reason is the only unconditional (that is, non-heteronomous) form of authority for our thinking and acting.
+Reason is the only unconditional (that is, non-heteronomous) authority for thinking and acting.